-For over 65 years, Hancock has been extremely successful in providing our students with a solid educational foundation.
-Whenever we try to explain how we accomplish this, invariably the words “The Hancock Way” are used.
-It is a combination of so many factors, some that are tangible and some that are not.
-It is a feeling, an approach, an attitude, a philosophy, a mindset, and an atmosphere.
+For over 70 years, Hancock has provided our students with a solid educational foundation.
+Whenever we try to explain how we accomplish this, the words “The Hancock Way” are invariably used.
+It is a feeling, an attitude, a philosophy, a mindset, and an atmosphere.

 Hancock Day School is characterized by strong academics, personalization, adherence to quality standards, autonomy in choosing a well-rounded curriculum, and adherence to our school mission.

 Hancock Day School is a proud member of:

 The Southern Association of Independent School (SAIS) is one of the largest independent school organizations in the United States.
 SAIS is a member of the National Association of Independent Schools (NAIS).
 The mission of SAIS is to strengthen member schools by providing high-quality accreditation processes, comprehensive professional growth opportunities, and visionary leadership development programs.
 SAIS is a membership organization of over 375 independent K-12 schools, representing over 200,000 students.

 Georgia Independent School Association (GISA) is a non-profit association of private, independent, and parochial schools throughout the state.
 The mission of GISA is to advance excellence and collaboration among Georgia’s independent schools by serving the professional growth, advocacy, and interscholastic needs of member schools.